SymfonyCasts/solid/sfcasts/isp.md

 I see the final score and then modify it.
 No problem.
 Let's add a second method to the interface that has the ability to do that.
 Let's call it.
-How about pelvic function adjust score.
-And in this case, what it's going to receive is the int final score that's been calculated.
-And then of course the big foot sighting that we're working on and it will return the new to final score.
+How about pelvic function `adjustScore()`.
+And in this case, what it's going to receive is the `int $finalScore` that's been calculated.
+And then of course the `BigFootSighting` that we're working on and it will return the new to final score.
 And you can add some PHP doc above this to better explain the purpose of this method.
 In a minute, we're going to call this method from inside of our siting score.
-After the initial scoring is done, but first let's open photo factor and add the new bonus logic.
+After the initial scoring is done, but first let's open `PhotoFactor` and add the new bonus logic.

-So at the bottom, I'm going to co go to co-generation or Command + N on a Mac select "Implement Methods" and implement the adjusted score.
-And then very simply I'll say photos count = citing arrow, get images.
-We're not religious getting images, but actually count those images.
-Then if the final score is less than 50 and photos count is greater than two or greater than equal than three, then the final score should get plus = photos, count times five.
-And at bottom we will return the file score.
-Perfect.
-So there is our new bonus logic, but now what do we do to all the other classes that implement photo factor interface, scoring factor interface, unfortunately for PHP to even run, we do need to add this new method to each class, but we can just make it return the final score.
-So at the bottom of coordinates factor, I'll go back to code generate or command and go to emblem methods, generate adjust score, and we're just going to return final score.
-And now I can copy this close coordinates factor with this at the bottom of description factor.
-And then also at the bottom of title factor.
+So at the bottom, I'm going to co go to Code -> Generate or Command + N on a Mac select "Implement Methods" and implement the adjusted score.
+And then very simply I'll say `$photosCount = $sighting->getImages()`.
+We're not religious getting images, but actually `count()` those images.
+Then if the `$finalScore` is less than 50 and `$photosCount` is greater than two or greater than equal than three, then the `$finalScore` should get plus equals `$photosCount` times 5.
+And at bottom we will return the `$finalScore` Perfect.
+So there is our new bonus logic, but now what do we do to all the other classes that implement `ScoringFactorInterface`, unfortunately for PHP to even run, we do need to add this new method to each class, but we can just make it return the `$finalScore`.
+So at the bottom of `CoordinatesFactor` I'll go back to Code Generate or Command + N go to emblem methods, generate `adjustScore()`, and we're just going to return `$finalScore`.
+And now I can copy this close coordinates factor with this at the bottom of `DescriptionFactor.` And then also at the bottom of `TitleFactor`.

-Finally, we can update sighting score at a second loop after calculating the score.
+Finally, we can update `SightingScorer` at a second loop after calculating the score.
-So for each this scoring factors as scoring factor this time, we're gonna say score equals

-Scoring factor

-Aero adjust score, and we'll pass in the score.
-And then we'll pass in the big foot sighting and done.
+So for each `$this->scoringFactors` as `$scoringFactor` this time, we're gonna say `$score` equals `$scoringFactor->adjustScore()` and we'll pass in the `$score`.
+And then we'll pass in the `BigFootSighting` and done.
 By the way, you might argue correctly that the execution order of these scoring factors is now relevant, but we're not going to worry about that for simplicity though, there is a way to give a tag service, a higher priority in Symfony so that it is passed in earlier or later than the other scoring factors.

-Yeah.

 So if at this point something is itching you, that might be because we just violated the open closed principle.
 We had to modify the score method in order to add this new